blhwong/unit_testing_examples/README.md

 ### Cons
 - How do you even begin testing something like this?
   - Need an additional third party dependency like pytest-mock
-  - Python's monkey patching actually allows you to do this.
+  - Python's monkeypatching actually allows you to do this.
 But in my experiences with other languages, mocking private and internal functions is extremely difficult.
 - Is this scalable?
 What happens when this single file becomes > 1000 lines of code
 ## V1
 Separation of components to separate files.